 Basically, a firewall is a fireproof barrier that prevents a conflagration from engulfing another property.
 But because barriers that are 100 per cent fireproof are expensive to build, firebreaks or firewalls found in residential properties are typically just fire-resistant.
 This means it merely slows down the spread of the fire to give residents ample time to evacuate safely or delays the progress of the fire to give time for the fire brigade to arrive and put out the inferno.

-Coner lot/end lot homes vs intermediate homes
+Corner lot/end lot homes vs intermediate homes

 To determine if any of the three abovementioned property types are suited for you, we will discuss the main perks and drawbacks of each one.
-Kindly note that we have combined corner lot/end lot houses as one category as they are nearly identical.
+Kindly note that we have combined corner lot/end lot houses into one category as they are nearly identical.

 Pros and cons of buying a corner lot or end lot house

 The top-selling point of a corner lot and end lot home is that they have larger areas.
 Consequently, these residential properties are preferred by bigger families as well as those looking to upgrade or renovate their homes in the future.
 For instance, if the house is adjacent to a road, the owner is permitted to enlarge their building up to the external wall.

 Such homes also have a more pleasing ambience, as the greater number of windows lets cool air in and helps illuminate the interior.
 Aside from that, corner lot and end lot homes provide greater privacy, as you only have one immediate neighbour to contend with.

 However, one of the biggest drawbacks of corner lot and end lot residences is that they come with a more expensive price tag due to their spacious built-up area or larger land plot.
 Still, these homes are considered as the less pricey cousin of expensive detached homes like a bungalow.
 Also, due to their limited supply, corner lot and end lot homes are harder to come by.